SourdoughCollective/chartwolf/README.md

 - Hand-draw.
 (Advantages: WYSIWYG, customisable.
 Downsides: More time-consuming, less easy to edit, more time spent on style and less on substance.).
 - Simply write in a graphviz language (e.g. dot).
 (Advantages: More customisable.
 Downsides: more verbose and repetitive syntax, especially for tables).
 - Argdown [discovered after this project was published to Github!].
 (Advantages: proper logical structure, much more developed project with plugins variety of outputes.
 Downsides: (maybe?) tables less easy).
+- PlantUML [discovered after this project was published to Github!]